LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Experiments

 \subsection{Limitations and Failure Cases}

 Since we employ ControlNet with depth conditioning for generating the video frames, our approach is also bounded by its limitations.
 For example, the top row of \Cref{fig:fail} shows an example where ControlNet fails to produce a realistic left arm and leg when they intersect in the depth map.
-Another source of failure is mismatches when computing the correspondence mapping in \Cref{sec:denspose}.
-These mismatches can lead to inconsistent texture, as shown in the second row of \Cref{fig:fail}.
-Despite that the Pixel-Wise Guidance module in \Cref{sec:guidance} attempts to fix these discrepancies, sometimes it does not fully fix them due to insufficient scaling factor in \Cref{eq:guidance}.
+Another source of failure is mismatches when computing the correspondence mapping in \Cref{sec:denspose}, which can lead to some artifacts.
 It is also worth mentioning that Pixel-Wise Guidance imposes high GPU memory usage due to computing gradients with respect to the latent codes.
 However, employing the Spatial Latent Alignment solely still achieves remarkable improvement over the baseline as shown in \Cref{tab:abl} with no GPU memory overhead.